harpreetsingh9/harpreetsingh9/README.md

 - 🤔 &nbsp; Passionate about writing code, solving problems, and building software.
 - 🎓 &nbsp; Studying B.Tech in Information Technology at Poornima College of Engineering, Jaipur.
-- 💼 &nbsp; I’m looking for a software development internship.
+- 💼 &nbsp; I’m looking for a software developer role.
-- 🌱 &nbsp; Learning more about Full stack web development using ReactJS, NodeJS, ExpressJS and MongoDB.
+- 🌱 &nbsp; Learning more about Full stack web development using Nextjs, ReactJS, NodeJS, ExpressJS and MongoDB.

 <h3> 🛠 &nbsp;Tech Stack</h3>